Charting the Next Decade of Evidence Generation in State and Local Government: A Virtual Webinar Series

 - State and Local Policy Responses to Climate Change

-- Responding to the COVID-19 Pandemic: Lessons from randomized evaluations to increase uptake of testing
+- Responding to the COVID-19 Pandemic: Improving Health Equity with Lessons from Research

 - Evaluations and Racial Equity: Considerations for State and Local Policymakers and Researchers